getgrav/grav-learn/pages/09.webservers-hosting/05.windows-subsystem-for-linux/docs.md

 Create a project folder for your websites.
 For reasons mentioned above, this folder needs to be outside of the WSL filesystem.
 You could use for example: `C:/Users/<Username>/Documents/Development/Web/webroot`, or simply `C:/webroot`.

-In Ubunto, create a symbolic link to the `webroot` folder.
+In Ubuntu, create a symbolic link to the `webroot` folder.

 [prism classes="language-bash command-line"]
 sudo ln -s /mnt/c/your/path/to/webroot /var/www/webroot